Last updated/Reviewed on June 27, 2025

 Increased Traffic

-The daily impacts of truck traffic entering the proposed Waste Rail Transfer Facility will be significantly greater than has been represented to the neighbors, residents and officials of Pleasantville, Egg Harbor Twp. and Atlantic County.
+The daily impacts of truck traffic entering the proposed Waste Rail Transfer Facility would have been significantly greater than what was represented to the neighbors, residents and officials of Pleasantville, Egg Harbor Twp. and Atlantic County.

-The company represents it will only receive 400 tons per day in their application to Atlantic County, in 115 trucks averaging 4 tons per vehicle.
-In reality, this will bring closer to 300 vehicles per day!
-The site only has enough space for five trucks to wait in line.
+The company claimed that it would only receive 400 tons per day in their application to Atlantic County, in 115 trucks averaging 4 tons per vehicle.
+In reality, this would have brought closer to 300 vehicles per day!
+The site only had enough space for five trucks to wait in line.

 Air Pollution

 Increased traffic brings additional air pollution.
-Trucks will be idling as they wait to offload their cargo at the small facility.
+Trucks would have been idling as they waited to offload their cargo at the small facility.
 Although NJDEP has regulations that restrict excessive idling (defined as more than 3 minutes), exceptions are made for motor vehicles waiting in a queue.
 Idling vehicles are responsible for a significant portion of New Jersey’s emissions of carbon monoxide, volatile organic compounds (VOC), nitrogen oxides (NOx), and fine particulates.
-Overburdened communities already suffer from increased rates of asthma, so locating this facility in the Douglas Park neighborhood will only increase this health strain for the surrounding residents.
+Overburdened communities already suffer from increased rates of asthma, so locating this facility in the Douglas Park neighborhood would have only increased this health strain for the surrounding residents.

 The Site is Too Small

-The proposed site is too small.
+The proposed site was too small.
 It is only 8,000 square feet, which is the same size of a Dollar General Store!
-This is inadequate to handle 500 tons of material per day as well as two rail cars, an excavator, a pile of trash and a truck dumping.
+This is inadequate to handle 500 tons of material per day as well as two rail cars, an excavator, a pile of trash and trucks.

-The project is not designed as a drive through, so each truck will have to backup to dump, causing constant “beep, beep, beep” noises.
-Clanging of trucks, loaders, rail cars, locomotives will also occur throughout the day and night.
-Loaded waste rail cars will be stored on the rail line and sides by Noah’s Road, located behind Pleasantville Shopping Center, Spencer’s Gifts and the Atlantic City Cemetery.
-These rail cars will be moved through downtown Pleasantville every night.
+The project was not designed as a drive-through, so each truck would have had to back up to dump, causing constant “beep, beep, beep” noises.
+Clanging of trucks, loaders, rail cars, locomotives would have also occurred throughout the day and night.
+Loaded waste rail cars would have been stored on the rail line and sides by Noah’s Road, located behind Pleasantville Shopping Center, Spencer’s Gifts and the Atlantic City Cemetery.
+These rail cars would have moved through downtown Pleasantville every night.

 Despite assertions that the facility would not be in a residential area, this map shows that many residents live nearby.
-The impacts on the neighborhoods around the site in Pleasantville and Egg Harbor Township will be significant.
+The impacts on the neighborhoods around the site in Pleasantville and Egg Harbor Township would have been significant.

 Atlantic County already has a designated safe disposal site for this material, which is currently the transfer station and landfill in Egg Harbor Township.
 The Atlantic County Solid Waste Management Plan designated this regional facility in response to the environmental damage caused by numerous negligent dump sites in our state (such as the Price Landfill turned Superfund site that is still being cleaned up today).

-This new proposed site will generate profits for private companies at the expense of the Pleasantville community and all Atlantic County residents.
+This new proposed site would have generated profits for private companies at the expense of the Pleasantville community and all Atlantic County residents.

 Environmental Justice Issue

-This project appears to violate New Jersey’s Environmental Justice Law.
+This project violated New Jersey’s Environmental Justice Law.
 This law requires mandatory permit denials if an environmental justice analysis determines a new facility will have a disproportionately negative impact on overburdened communities.
-We will keep you informed.
 Learn more about the regulations here.

 Pleasantville is already home to Price’s Pit, a former landfill-turned-Superfund site, that was once referred to as the “most serious environmental problem in the United States.”
 Because the landfill was not properly managed or regulated, industrial chemicals contaminated drinking water.
 Clean-up work on this site continues to this day.